mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 IPv4 Addresses of QUIC-based Proxy Servers:

-: one or more 32-bit IPv4 addresses of QUIC-based proxy servers.
+: one or more c of QUIC-based proxy servers.
 The number of addresses is determined by the Length field.
 That is, the number of addresses is equal to (Length - 2) / 4.